National Brush Day - November 1

 History

-• Bacon – Mr. Bacon invented pasta with such a taste for those who love bacon for breakfast, but do not have time to cook it.
+• Bacon – A toothpaste invented by Mr. Bacon for those who love to eat bacon for breakfast, but don’t have the time to cook it.

 National Brush Day is observed on November 1 each year.